bagder/uncurled/mine/dancer.md

 On IRC, I soon discovered that not all clients were actual users.
 Some of them were automated programmed robot clients, called bots.
 All channels I frequented had at least one.
-One day an IRC friend of mine from Denmark, Bjorn, showed me his embryo of what would become his own Open Source bot.
+One day an IRC friend of mine from Denmark, Bjørn, showed me his embryo of what would become his own Open Source bot.
 I immediately joined the mission of writing a bot.
 For the fun, for the education and to be able to make our bot do everything we would like a bot do in the channels we frequented.
 We called it Dancer from the fact that it